Where to Purchase Gap Insurance For Your Car

 Loan or Lease Coverage From an Insurance Company

 If you call your insurance company and they offer you loan/lease coverage instead of "Gap Insurance" it may just be a matter of different terminology for the same thing.
-Ask them to describe the coverage and how it applies to you if you have a gap in your insurance claim payout and what you owe on the car to your loan or leasing company.
+Ask them to describe the coverage and how it applies to you.
 The option to add it to your existing policy may save you a lot of money because you won't be financing the cost of the coverage in with your car loan.
 You may also be able to cancel it at any time which is an advantage after a few years when you've paid your loan down.

 Renewing Gap Insurance, Is It a Good Idea?